Intermittency suppression in turbulence via forced light particles

 \emph{Intermittency suppression and resonance} - This raises our central question: can we selectively control some degrees of freedom of turbulence via a Lagrangian forcing?
 More specifically, we are interested in whether this control extends to the level of flow intermittency.
 For this we look at statistics of the fluid when changing the Lagrangian forcing parameters.
 Namely, we look at the statistics of longitudinal velocity increments $\delta_\ell u=(\boldsymbol{u}(\boldsymbol{x}+\boldsymbol{\ell})-\boldsymbol{u}(\boldsymbol{x})) \cdot \boldsymbol{\ell} / \ell$, in particular we study the scaling of Eulerian structure functions

-Intermittency is best measured by the departure of the scaling of the structure functions from Kolmogorov's 1941 prediction, $S^{(p)}_{\ell} \sim l^{\zeta_p}$, with $\zeta_p = p/3$ in the inertial range \cite{benzi_inertial_2010}.
+Intermittency is best measured by the departure of the scaling of the structure functions from Kolmogorov's 1941 prediction, $S^{(p)}_{\ell} \sim \ell^{\zeta_p}$, with $\zeta_p = p/3$ in the inertial range~\cite{benzi_inertial_2010}.
 One way to quantify this is via flatness or kurtosis which can be defined as a dimensionless ratio between structure functions

 As we increase the order $p$ we are essentially giving more weight to the tails of the PDF of $\delta_\ell u$, highlighting more extreme events.
 In \autoref{fig:f46}, we present the Eulerian flatness of orders $p = 4$ and $p = 6$, examining how intermittency varies under the Lagrangian forcing.
 A clear reduction in flatness throughout the full inertial range is observed when the forcing is applied.
+Beyond a net decrease, the shape of the flatness also changes systematically.
+At small scales, the slope becomes slightly flatter and the crossover toward the inertial range shifts to larger \(\ell/\ell_\eta\), indicating a scale-dependent modulation rather than a uniform rescaling.
+The Taylor-scale Reynolds number remains unchanged within uncertainties between the unforced and forced cases, confirming that the forcing does not alter the large-scale turbulence intensity.
+For the forced case, we also include in the inset the results obtained at higher resolution ($512^3$, $Re_{\lambda}=168$).
+The suppression of intermittency is very similar to the lower resolution results, but extends over a broader range of scales, thereby consolidating the conclusions drawn from the $256^3$ simulations.

+For completeness, we have also computed the flatness using the transverse structure functions (see \textit{Supplemental Material}), defined as $S_{\ell}^{\perp(p)} = \langle \left[(\boldsymbol{u}(\boldsymbol{x}+\boldsymbol{\ell}) - \boldsymbol{u}(\boldsymbol{x})) \cdot \hat{\boldsymbol{e}}_{\perp}\right]^p \rangle$, which probe velocity increments perpendicular to the separation vector and are therefore more sensitive to rotational motions associated with high enstrophy regions.
+The results show that intermittency is also reduced when using the transverse structure functions, although the effect is slightly smaller (about 12–15\%), compared to the longitudinal case.
+We interpret this as the forcing primarily modifying the strain–vorticity coupling rather than directly damping rotation.
+We furthermore confirm that the intermittency suppression is largely isotropic, showing only negligible differences between the forcing direction and the other directions (see End Matter).